Developing data champions

 Supporting our vision for more informed and strategic grantmaking, the programme has provided insights into the challenges felt by community foundations in using data to support decision making.
 It was also a direct connection and feedback loop to users of 360Giving data and tools.
 There is clearly an enormous benefit in convening space for peer-learning amongst individuals who are driving their foundations to be more data informed.

 You can read the longer report about the programme here.
-If you’d like us to run a data expedition with you then find out more about that here.

 We’re going to do more of this, with a broader data champions programme starting in Autumn 2019.
 Find out more here.